TronFortyTwo/Tux-in-Space/type.typ

 PARENT: Object

 	NAME: Brown Dwarf
-	DESCRIPTION: A brown dwarf is a particular type of celestial object that are more massive than planets, but doesn't have nuclear fusion in its core
+	DESCRIPTION: A brown dwarf is a particular type of celestial object that is more massive than a planet, but doesn't have nuclear fusion in its core
 	MASS MAX: 1.528552e26
 	MASS MIN: 2.467647e25
 	PARENT: Celestial object

 		NAME: Sub-brown dwarf
-		DESCRIPTION: A particular type of Brown Dwarf that is smaller than a regular one
+		DESCRIPTION: A particular type of Brown Dwarf smaller than a regular one
 		PARENT: Brown Dwarf

 	NAME: Small body